gherlein/localdev/README.md

 - **Limited Scope**: Only your mounted project directory is accessible
 - **Non-root**: Development happens as the `developer` user
 - **Temporary**: Use `--rm` flag to automatically clean up containers

-## Development Workflow

-1. Mount your Go or TypeScript project into `/workspace`
-2. Use `clauded` to start Claude with dangerous permissions
-3. Claude can freely read/write within the mounted project directory
-4. Exit and remove container when done

 ## Supported Languages